koolamusic/koolamusic.github.io/_drafts/2019-01-28-rules-of-public-transport-in-lagos.md

 - Two things you must do to yourself
 Search yourself before you enter, and search yourself after you alight the bus, just by the vehicle door.

+- If the vehicle is too clean & neat **suspect it**, chances are that it may not get to your destination, A very fine exterior doesn't necessarily indicate a functional motor engine.

+- If a Passenger mistakenly drops their item beside you just before alighting from the bus, items like Hankerchief, Wallet, Hairwarmer or caps, please call them to come pick it up WITH THEIR HANDS.

 But as the days go by, I quickly cannot forget the word `DEY G` as I enter every new public transport, hopefully abiding by the principles of `G` would enable you leave the vehicle smarter, better and without any loss.

 This list is not in anyway exaustive, but if you have experience with any rules that would help commuters stay safer while using pub trans, dont mind sharing.